mcsx03/mcsx03.github.io/2024-07-08-EML_Phishing_Hunt.md

 {% include sidebar.html %}
 A few days ago, we received several phishing emails with EML attachments that contained HTML files.
 This method isn't new to us, but needing a break from AgentTesla samples, I decided to investigate further.
-The HTML files utilized a straightforward Replace.Call command to decode the URL embedded within.
+The HTML files utilized a straightforward Replace.Call command to decode the embedded URL.
 Upon searching common strings on VirusTotal, it appears these files have been circulating since May 22, 2024.
-Below is a concise overview of my investigative process, along with a CyberChef recipe and a Python script used to extract the URL.
+Below is an overview of my process, along with a CyberChef recipe and a Python script used to extract the URL.

 Initial Email with EML Attachment (companyname.eml)
 <br>